 With more managers working remotely and businesses confined to various levels of lockdown across the country, executives’ stress levels are likely to remain high.
 So what are key causes of stress for executives, and how can HR teams help to improve their wellbeing?

 Executive stress derived from expectations around deliverables or targets is particularly prevalent in Europe’s health care sector (64%), industrial services (63%) and manufacturing (59%) industry.

-AbbVie – one of this year’s UK’s Best Workplaces™ for Women – offers a ‘Coach to Lead’ programme for all managers and leaders of the business.
+AbbVie – one of 2020's UK’s Best Workplaces™ for Women – offers a ‘Coach to Lead’ programme for all managers and leaders of the business.
 Each leader receives phone coaching with an individually matched coach, working on any topic that the employee decides and is tied to the AbbVie Ways of Working.
 Having experienced great coaching, the programme aims to further develop the coaching skills of those leaders to use with their own teams.

 The company also has a proactive ‘Aspiring Leader Development Centre’ for individuals who are 0-2 years from becoming a manager.
 These employees can take a number of modules spaced out over several weeks, aimed at building capabilities such as emotional intelligence, coaching for performance and managing workload.
 Individuals receive developmental feedback and a customised development plan to continue building their leadership skills.
 Leader onboarding and transition support are also provided through a toolkit, as well as a guide of proposed activities for the first 90 days.

 Have You Used Our Consulting Services?

 Whether you’re in need of bespoke workshops, leadership/team coaching or a holistic wellbeing strategy, we can help you adapt your culture to best fit the post-pandemic working world.